RasaHQ/rasa/docs/user-guide/command-line-interface.rst

 .. program-output:: rasa run --help

-For more information on the additional parameters, see :ref:`_section_http`.
+For more information on the additional parameters, see :ref:`_running-the-server`.
 See the Rasa :ref:`http-api` docs for detailed documentation of all the endpoints.